 Most cosplayers design their own costumes, which opens up one of the primary ways to profit – selling custom apparel or creating video guides on how to make your own.
 Well-known cosplayers like Jessica Nigri will often get paid to appear at events like Comic-Con as well, and occasionally companies will sponsor cosplayers to help promote an upcoming game release.

-Since cosplay is still so niche, talented and dedicated cosplayers have plenty of opportunities to make a name for themselves and break into the industry.
+Since cosplay is still so niche, talented and dedicated cosplayers have plenty of opportunities to make a name for themselves.